Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Low-bit Training Framework

 \subsection{Dynamic Quantization to MLS Tensor}

-The dynamic quantization converts a floating-point tensor to a MLS tensor by calculating the scaling factors $\bm{S_s}, S_t, \bm{S_g}$ and getting the quantized elements $\bar{\bm{X}}$, as shown in Alg.~\ref{alg:dynamic-quantization}.
-In Alg.~\ref{alg:dynamic-quantization}, $Exponent(\cdot)$ and $Fraction(\cdot)$ are to obtain the Exponent (an integer) and Fraction (an integer $\in[1,2)$) of a floating-point number.
-And the underflow handling follows the IEEE 754 standard~\citep{hough2019ieee}.
-When calculating the quantized elements $\bar{\bm{X}}$, we apply the stochastic rounding~\citep{stochastic} $SRound(x,r)$.
-It is implemented with a uniformly distributed random tensor $r \sim U[-0.5, 0.5]$.
+The dynamic quantization converts a floating-point tensor to a MLS tensor.
+There are two main steps, calculating the scaling factors $\bm{S_s}, S_t, \bm{S_g}$ and getting the quantized elements $\bar{\bm{X}}$, as shown in Alg.~\ref{alg:dynamic-quantization}.
+In Alg.~\ref{alg:dynamic-quantization}, the sign tensor, overall maximun and group-wise maximums are got firstly in line 1$\sim$3.
+And group-wise scaling factors are quantized by group-wise maximums in line 4$\sim$8. $Exponent(\cdot)$ and $Fraction(\cdot)$ are to obtain the Exponent (an integer) and Fraction (an integer represent numberts $\in[1,2)$) of a floating-point number, which are used in the quantization of group-wise scalings and element-wise numbers in line 5 and 10.
+The underflow handling follows the IEEE 754 standard~\citep{hough2019ieee} as shown in line 11$\sim$15.
+When calculating the quantized elements $\bar{\bm{X}}$, we apply the stochastic rounding~\citep{stochastic} $SRound(x,r)$ as shown in line 13.
+It is implemented with a uniformly distributed random tensor $r \sim U[-0.5, 0.5]$ which can be generated offline as how it is done on GPU.

 Note that Alg.~\ref{alg:dynamic-quantization} describes how we simulate the dynamic quantization process on floating-point platform.
 While in the hardware design, the exponent and mantissa are obtained directly, while the $Clip$ operations are conducted by taking out some bits from a machine number.